Registering Cloudera Hybrid Environments

 Telemetry section

 Enable Cloudera Observability (optional) When this is enabled, diagnostic information about job and query execution is sent to Cloudera Observability for Cloudera Data Hub clusters.
-For more information, refer to Enabling workload analytics and logs collection.
+For more information, see Enabling workload analytics and logs collection.

 Register Environment page